How to access your OpenAPS rig¶

 One of the most convenient ways to do quick edits on your rig’s settings may be by using an app on your iPhone.
 You will need to make sure your rig and your iPhone are sharing the same network (e.g., home wifi, mifi, or personal hotspot) and here are the instructions.
 Each connection point will need it’s own “host” setup in the app.

-- Download “Terminus SSH Shell/Console/Terminal” from iPhone app store
+- Download “Termius SSH Shell/Console/Terminal” from iPhone app store

-Alias: enter a name that will remind you what network this connection is using (such as home wifi, mom’s iphone hotspot, or mifi device since each connection will have a unique IP address) Username: root Hostname: enter the IP address of the rig Password: enter your root password
+Alias: enter a name that will remind you which rig and what network (such as rig name @ home wifi, iphone hotspot, or mifi device since each connection will have a unique IP address) Username: root Hostname: enter the IP address of the rig on that particular wifi network (see below if you need help finding the IP address) Password: enter your rig's root password

 - Clicking on the “host” in the app will launch an ssh connection with the rig and you can use the iPhone to access the rig’s software.
 They must be on the same network as the “host” connection specifies though, or else the connection will fail.